loganprit/welovemovies/README.md

 - **SQLite**: Used for testing environment with in-memory database
 - **Knex**: Type-safe SQL query builder for database interactions
 - **Jest**: Testing framework configured for TypeScript testing
-- **Docker**: Containerization support for consistent development and deployment
+- **Tailwind CSS**: Styling framework for modern and responsive design

 ## Project Structure